-6 102.1-2.
+- 102.1-1.
+It is the policy of the Nation that this law shall govern the procedures for the conduct of orderly elections of the Nation, including pre-election activities.
+Because of the desire for orderly and easily understood elections, there has not been an allowance made for write-in candidates on ballots. - 6 102.1-2.
 This law defines the duties and responsibilities of the Election Board members and other 7 persons employed by the Oneida Nation in the conduct of elections.
-It is intended to govern all procedures used in the election process.
-8

-102.2.
-Adoption, Amendment, Repeal

-- 11 102.2-1.
-This law was adopted by the Oneida General Tribal Council by resolution GTC 07-06- - 12 98-A and amended by resolutions GTC-01-04-10-A, BC-02-25-15-C, GTC-04-23-17-A, BC-03- - 17-20-B, and emergency amended by resolutions BC-03-17-20-B, BC-05-13-20-H-, and BC-13

-- 102.2-2.
-This law may be amended or repealed by the Oneida General Tribal Council pursuant to 15 - the procedures set out in the Legislative Procedures Act.
-Actions of the Election Board regarding 16 - amendments to this law and policies adopted regarding implementation of this law are to be 17 - presented to the Business Committee who shall then adopt or forward action(s) to the General 18 - 19 Tribal Council for adoption. - 20 102.2-3.
-Should a provision of this law or the application thereof to any person or circumstances - be held as invalid, such invalidity shall not affect other provisions of this law which are considered 21 - to have legal force without the invalid portions.
-22 - 102.2-4.
-In the event of a conflict between a provision of this law and a provision of another law, 23 - the provisions of this law shall control.
-24 - 25 102.2-5.
-This law is adopted under authority of the Constitution of the Oneida Nation.
+It is intended to govern all - 8 procedures used in the election process.9 - 10 102.2.
+Adoption, Amendment, Repeal - 102.2-1.
+This law was adopted by the Oneida General Tribal Council by resolution GTC 07-0698-A and amended by resolutions GTC-01-04-10-A, BC-02-25-15-C, GTC-04-23-17-A, BC-0317-20-B, and emergency amended by resolutions BC-03-17-20-B, BC-05-13-20-H7, and BC- 14 - . - 15 102.2-2.
+This law may be amended or repealed by the Oneida General Tribal Council pursuant to the procedures set out in the Legislative Procedures Act.
+Actions of the Election Board regarding - 17 amendments to this law and policies adopted regarding implementation of this law are to be - 18 presented to the Business Committee who shall then adopt or forward action(s) to the General - 19 Tribal Council for adoption. - 20 102.2-3.
+Should a provision of this law or the application thereof to any person or circumstances - be held as invalid, such invalidity shall not affect other provisions of this law which are consideredto have legal force without the invalid portions. - 102.2-4.
+In the event of a conflict between a provision of this law and a provision of another law, the provisions of this law shall control - the provisions of this law shall control. - 25 102.2-5.
+This law is adopted under authority of the Constitution of the Oneida Nation. - 26

-102.3.
+27 102.3.
 Definitions

-- 28 102.3-1.
+- 102.3-1.
 This section shall govern the definitions of words and phrases used within this law.
-All - 29 words not defined herein shall be used in their ordinary and everyday sense. - 102.3-2.
-"Alternate" shall mean an individual appointed by the Business Committee to serve on 30 - the Election Board during an election and until election results have been certified.
-31 - 102.3-3.
-"Applicant" shall mean a potential candidate who has not yet been officially approved for 32 - 33 acceptance on a ballot. - 34 102.3-4.
-"Business day" shall mean Monday through Friday, 8:00 a.m. - 4:30 p.m., excluding - holidays of the Nation.
-35 - 102.3-5.
-"Campaigning" shall mean all efforts designed to influence members of the Nation to 36 - support or reject a particular candidate of the Nation including, without limitation, advertising, 37
+All words not defined herein shall be used in their ordinary and everyday sense. - 102.3-2.
+"Alternate" shall mean an individual appointed by the Business Committee to serve on the Election Board during an election and until election results have been certified. - 102.3-3.
+"Applicant" shall mean a potential candidate who has not yet been officially approved for acceptance on a ballot. - 102.3-4.
+"Business day" shall mean Monday through Friday, 8:00 a.m.
+4:30 p.m., excluding holidays of the Nation. - 36 102.3-5.
+"Campaigning" shall mean all efforts designed to influence members of the Nation to - 37 support or reject a particular candidate of the Nation including, without limitation, advertising,